Events and incidents

 To notify us of problems with water or wastewater supply or if you notice an issue on our network, please contact us.

-As a wholesaler we’re committed to providing a quality service across your network and working with you to resolve issues, including:
+As a wholesaler we’re committed to providing a quality service across your network.
+We'll work with you to resolve issues, including:

 Our priority will be to address the issue whilst keeping you updated on progress.
-We do this via multiple channels including our homepage, messaging information on our call centre answering service, social media (Facebook and Twitter), text message alerts, media releases and/or post and letter drops.
+We do this via multiple channels, including:

 In the event of an emergency and in line with our Security and Emergency Measures Direction (SEMD) obligations, we’ll provide potable water to all affected premises.
 This may require alternative supply arrangements such as tankers, bottles, static tanks and standpipes.
-Provisions will be prioritised for vulnerable, sensitive and domestic customers and we’ll aim to do the same for non-household customers if resources are available.
+Provisions will be prioritised for vulnerable, sensitive and domestic customers.
+We’ll aim to do the same for non-household customers if resources are available.

 We ask non-household customers whose business processes are sensitive to changes in their water supply to maintain their own business continuity plans for events and incidents.